TIBCOSoftware/flogo/docs/content/development/flows/mapping.md

 }
 ```

-The obove mapping indicates that the value of evt.ISBN should be mapped to the variables named ISBN.
-This is a type assign mapping, hence the value of evnt.ISBN is assigned directly to ISBN.
-Consider two additional samples, below you will find a type literal mapping, as well as a complex object, type object mapping.
+The above mapping indicates that the value of evt.ISBN should be mapped to the variable named ISBN.
+This is a type assign mapping, hence the value of evt.ISBN is assigned directly to ISBN.
+Consider two additional samples, below you will find a type literal mapping, as well as a complex object type object mapping.

 Type literal:

 ```json
 {
   "mapTo": "ISBN",